 Again, this isn't a surprise.
 All phone chip makers are investing in AI R&D and predict that within the next decade phones will have proper artificial intelligence rather than the 'AI' assistants and apps that we're seeing today.

-When it comes to the display, it's thought to be a large 6.71in beast using AMOLED technology and will have a smooth 90Hz refresh rate like the OnePlus 7 Pro.
+When it comes to the display, it's thought to be a 6.71in beast using AMOLED technology and will have a smooth 90Hz refresh rate like the OnePlus 7 Pro.
 Renders show a punch-hole notch in the top-left that houses two cameras.
-It will still have an in-screen fingerprint scanner.
+It will still have an in-screen fingerprint scanner, it's thought.

 Punch-hole cameras are still pretty new, but it seems as if their days are numbered.
 Xiaomi and Oppo are already teasing under-screen cameras, and a couple of videos have been released showing them in action.
 And judging by patents spotted by WinFuture, it looks like Huawei is also working on putting selfie cameras beneath the screen - presumably in a bid to have an all-screen phone with no notch or thick bezels.